 Kexts, or kernel extensions, expand the basic functionality of macOS’s Darwin kernel.
 They’re analogous to drivers under Windows, and they let the kernel communicate with your computer’s hardware.
-Most of the time these files require no maintenance.
-But if you’re having problems, or you’re putting together a Hackintosh, you might need to fiddle with a kext or two.
+Most of the time, these files require no maintenance.
+But if you’re having problems, you may need to fiddle with a kext or two.
+In this article, you’ll learn how to add and remove Kexts on macOS.

 Where Are Kexts Found?